 If you've ever heard of "therapy for repressed memories," you probably have a few questions about it.
 What are repressed memories?
 Why would your mind stamp out memories?
 If the memories are repressed, why would they be important?
 If these experiences are often traumatic, wouldn't it be better to leave them repressed?

-Whether you're just curious or think that you could benefit from therapy, we'll answer all of these questions as well as provide you resources for further learning.
+Whether you're just curious or think that you could benefit from therapy, we'll answer all of these questions as well as provide you with resources for further learning.

 You may have come across the idea of repressed memories in a clinical setting, but you may also have heard of the idea on television.
 It's a favorite of soap operas, serious dramas, and daytime talk shows.

-Basically, the idea is that some experiences are so hard for the mind to deal with that the mind simply refuses to deal with them.
-The individual may have other symptoms of the traumatic experience but doesn't remember the event itself.
+The idea is that some experiences are so hard for the mind to deal with that the mind simply refuses to deal with them.
+The individual may have other symptoms of the traumatic experience but doesn't have a memory of the event itself.

 It may sound a little silly that the mind can pick and choose what it thinks about.
 However, it's exceedingly common.
 Most of the time, it isn't because your thoughts are harmful but because you have so many thoughts.
 If you still don't believe it, think about the last time that you were trying to watch a television program or read a book, but other thoughts kept interrupting you.
 Most of the time, your mind can keep these thoughts at bay by simply ignoring them, and the idea of repressed memories is similar.

 The question of how the mind would go about repressing a memory brings up an important question: are repressed memories real?
 It's a rather heavily disputed question.

 Some "pure psychologists" - those who study this science in the lab but don't work with it in the field - have doubts about the reality of repressed memories.
 However, some clinical psychologists - those who keep up on research but spend most of their time working with clients - believe in it.